EasyGroup: Legal action

 In September 2018, easyGroup was taking legal action against Netflix over its comedy series Easy, claiming its use of the name breaches its European trademarks.
 Netflix said in a statement that "viewers can tell the difference between a show they watch and a plane they fly in".
 In a ruling in 2021, EasyGroup Ltd v Easylife Ltd (formerly Easylife Group Ltd), and another [2021] EWHC 2150, Dr Jonathan Cornthwaite of the long-established legal firm Wedlake Bell said "This case was brought in attempt to prevent a retailing business called Easylife Ltd and its director from (among other things) using various brands incorporating the word 'easy'.
 However, the claimant not only lost its cases for trade mark infringement and passing off, but also suffered the revocation of various of its UK trade marks on the grounds of non-use."

 In February 2022, easyGroup filed a lawsuit against the charity shopping website easyfundraising for "brand theft".
 In April 2022, Stelios Haji-Ioannou was described as a "deeply unimpressive witness" who gave answers "that were defensive to the point of implausibility" by a High Court judge who oversaw a trademark disagreement involving EASYOFFICE, owned by a company called Nuclei.
 The judge, Mrs Justice Bacon, found in favour of Nuclei and said four easyGroup trademarks should be revoked on the "grounds of lack of genuine use".

 In September 2024, a judgement in the High Court of Justice by The Honourable Mr Justice Fancourt ruled that Easyfundraising successfully defended against easyGroup's injunction to stop trading under 'easyfundraising', stating "….the average consumer would be unlikely to be confused merely on account of use of the word “easy”, even if the services could be regarded as having some degree of similarity."

+In December 2024, easyGroup filed an infringement lawsuit against DJ Finn Keane, then professionally known as easyFun.
+The company accused Keane of "mimicking [their] famous branding to create instant brand recognition for his DJing business".
+It took particular issue with the cover of Keane's first EP under the easyFun name, Deep Trouble, which featured passengers exiting a plane after a crash.
+Keane agreed to drop the easyFun name, and did so in October 2024.

 Subsidiaries and investments

 Current properties

-As of 2024, easyGroup lists over 200 easy branded business ventures and websites in a wide range of sectors, including easyJet and easyBus.
+As of 2026, easyGroup lists over 100 easy branded business ventures and websites in a wide range of sectors, which include: